This page is a collection of miscellanea that the person in charge of administering the LLIR website needs to know.

 - Supply a First name and Last Name.
 The resulting name appears in the header when the user is logged in to the website.

-- Instead of clicking Generate Password, replace the suggested password with something simpler.
+- Instead of clicking Generate Password, replace the suggested password with something simpler and inform the person.

 - Skip the fields Website and Language.